 9.15 A DAS is required with a planning application for major development.
 It is supposed to provide a framework for applicants to explain how a proposed development is a suitable response to the site and its setting.
 A document such as this one tendered by the applicant, littered with errors and statements that do not stand scrutiny, cannot be deemed to achieve its purpose.
+Furthermore, it has not been updated to take account of the revised documentation of June 2023.
 It does not contain the information required by legislation (see paragraphs 9.1.1 to 9.1.7 above).
-The DAS should be rejected and, as it strikes at the validity of the application, the applicant advised to submit another, which RBC should put to consultation, failing which the application should be rejected.
+The DAS should be rejected and, as it strikes at the validity of the application, the applicant advised to submit an accurate, compliant DAS, which RBC should put to consultation, failing which the application should be rejected.